A. Quincy Jones: Architecture office

 Discharged from the Navy in 1945, Jones returned to Los Angeles and opened an architectural office in one of the two buildings of the house in Laurel Canyon he had built with his former wife.
 On his first day in business Jones had secured his first client.

-The years after the war again saw Jones partnering with Paul R. Williams on several projects in the Palm Springs area.
+The years after the war saw Jones partnering with Paul R. Williams on several projects in the Palm Springs area.
 These include the Palm Springs Tennis Club (1947), the Town & Country restaurant (1948), and the restaurant Romanoff's On the Rocks (1950).
 Jones also participated in John Entenza's Case Study House program.

 The December 1950 issue of the magazine Architectural Forum featured a "Builder's House of the Year" designed by A. Quincy Jones.
 The same issue also awarded the innovative Palo Alto building magnate Joseph Eichler "Subdivision of the Year".
 Eichler then invited Jones to tour the Palo Alto development he had just completed where he suggested to Jones that the Builder of the Year join forces with the Architect of the Year.
 This relationship continued until Eichler's death in 1974.

 It was through this relationship that Jones was provided both the venue and the freedom to implement his concepts of incorporating park-like common areas in tract housing developments.
 His were some of the first greenbelts incorporated into moderate income tract housing in the United States.
 In 1960, Jones was hired by William Pereira as a planning partner in the development of the city of Irvine, California, which has since become a model for the integration of greenbelts into urban development.

 The Eichler commission prompted Jones to form a partnership with his prewar acquaintance, architect Frederick Emmons.
 The Jones and Emmons partnership lasted from 1951 until Emmons' retirement in 1969.
 Their designs are reflected in some 5,000 of Eichler's homes, by Emmons' estimate.
 Jones and Emmons were awarded national AIA Firm of the Year in 1969.